 Yes.
 PFML follows the same annual income limits as those set by the Social Security Administration for the Social Security Program.
-The 2019 income limit is set at $132,900.
+The 2019 income limit is set at $132,900 and the 2020 income limit is set at $137,700.
 Social Security income limits typically reset annually and remain in effect on a calendar year basis.

 When I begin withholding PFML contributions on October 1, 2019, is the 2019 PFML income limit calculated using year to date wages?

 No. The 2019 PFML income limit is calculated on wages/payments made to employees/covered contract workers from October 1, 2019 through December 31, 2019.

 Are employers of temporary foreign workers, international students and foreign exchange program participants required to remit contributions on behalf of those employees?

 H-2A visa holders (seasonal agricultural workers) are categorically exempt from making PFML contributions.
 Therefore, employers of H-2A visa holders are not required to remit PFML contributions on behalf of such employees.
 However, employers employing all other temporary foreign worker visa programs (e.g., H-1B, H-2B, O-1, and O-2, etc.,) are required to remit contributions on behalf of those employees.
 Employers of holders of international student and foreign exchange program visas (e.g., F-1, OPT, J-1, and J-2) are similarly required to remit contributions on behalf of those employees when those employees are permitted to work in the United States.

 My business employs workers whose primary source of compensation is tips.
 These employees often receive zero dollar paychecks as all of their wages have gone toward making federal, state and FICA tax payments.
 In such cases, are employers required to make up their tipped employees’ PFML contribution shortfalls?